Ukrainian Orthodox Church (Moscow Patriarchate): Russian invasion of Ukraine

-On 2 December 2022 Ukrainian President Volodymyr Zelenskyy entered a bill to the Verkhovna Rada that would officially ban all activities of the UOC in Ukraine.
+On 2 December 2022, Ukrainian President Volodymyr Zelenskyy introduced a bill to the Verkhovna Rada that would officially ban all activities of the UOC in Ukraine.
 On the same day, the Kyiv Pechersk Lavra monastery was claimed to be extrajudicially transferred from the UOC to the Orthodox Church of Ukraine (OCU), but the UOC refuted this.

-On 14 December 2022 Ukraine handed over a UOC priest to Russia in a prisoner exchange.
+On 14 December 2022, Ukraine handed over a UOC priest to Russia in a prisoner exchange.
 The priest had been sentenced for treason in Ukraine.
 (Note: In an interview dated 21 April 2023 the head of the Security Service of Ukraine Vasyl Malyuk claimed that Ukraine had exchanged one priests of the Ukrainian Orthodox Church of the Moscow Patriarchate (accused of collaborating with the Russian Federation) for 28 Ukrainian servicemen.)